KNOWLEDGE BASE

 It seeks to harmonize cyber security standards and practices across the EU to ensure a consistent and high level of security across the digital landscape.

-Mandatory Reporting of Incidents
+Mandatory reporting of incidents

 NIS2 mandates the reporting of significant cyber incidents to national authorities and establishes a coordinated mechanism for sharing information on cyber threats and incidents among member states.